UCL-ARC/fortran-tooling/README.md

 ctest
 ```

-If you have built using fpm, you can run the tests by running the following from the root of the repo
+If you have built using FPM, you can run the tests by running the following from the root of the repo

 ```sh
 fpm test